UMAprotocol/docs/docs/range-tokens/deployment-tutorial.md

 ### Optional deployment parameters

+- `enableEarlyExpiration:` If set to true, the LSP contract can request to be settled early by calling the optimistic oracle.
+If not needed, the parameter will be set to false.
 - `customAncillaryData:` Custom ancillary data to be passed along with the price request.
 If not needed, this flag can be excluded and will be left as a 0-length bytes array.
 The rtUMA-0821 contract used 'twapLength:3600'.
-- `prepaidProposerReward:` Proposal reward to be forwarded to the created contract to be used to incentivize price proposals.
+- `proposerReward:` Proposal reward to be forwarded to the created contract to be used to incentivize price proposals.
 - `optimisticOracleLivenessTime:` Custom liveness window for disputing optimistic oracle price proposals in seconds.
 A longer liveness time provides more security, while a shorter one provides faster settlement.
 By default, this is set to 7200 seconds.
 - `optimisticOracleProposerBond:` Additional bond a proposer must post with the optimistic oracle.
 A higher bond makes incorrect disputes and proposals more costly.